kaz-utashiro/Getopt-EX-Hashed/README.md

 **Getopt::EX::Hashed** is a module to automate a hash object to store command line option values for **Getopt::Long** and compatible modules including **Getopt::EX::Long**.
+Module name shares **Getopt::EX**, but it works independently from other modules in **Getopt::EX**, so far.

 Major objective of this module is integrating initialization and specification into single place.
+It also provides simple validation interface.

-Module name shares **Getopt::EX**, but it works independently from other modules in **Getopt::EX**, so far.
+Accessor methods are automatically generated when `is` parameter is given.
+If the same function is already defined, the program causes fatal error.
+Accessors are removed when the object is destroyed.

-Accessor methods are automatically generated when appropriate parameter is given.
+Problems may occur when multiple objects are present at the same time.

 # FUNCTION